Dinakaran-k/FoodDeliveryApp/README.md

-# FoodDeliveryApp
+# Food Delivery App

-FoodDeliveryApp is a Kotlin-based Android application designed to simplify food delivery.
+Food Delivery App is a Kotlin-based Android application designed to simplify food delivery.
 This app allows users to browse, order, and track their food deliveries.

 ## Features